New Yorkers Against Religion-Based Bigotry

 NYARBB has two sets of concerns pertaining to the 9/11 Truth movement:

-- We support the 9/11 Truth movement's main stated goal -- to demand a new and independent investigation (with subpoena power) of the U.S. government's actions on and before 9/11.
-We also share the goal, of some 9/11 Truth activists, to call attention to the known history of covert U.S. government support for Islamist terrorists.
+- Although we do not advocate 9/11 "inside job" theories, we support the 9/11 Truth movement's main stated goal -- to demand a new and independent investigation (with subpoena power) of the U.S. government's actions on and before 9/11.
+We also share the goal, of some 9/11 Truth activists, to call attention to the known history of covert U.S. government support for Islamic supremacist terrorists.

 - On the other hand, we are concerned that some parts of the 9/11 Truth movement have become a vehicle for the promotion of religiously bigoted grand conspiracy ideology.
 (See NYARBB's position on "conspiracy theories" and NYARBB position against "Illuminati" claims.)
 Not all 9/11 Truth activists promote grand conspiracy ideology.
 Many do not.
 Quite a few 9/11 Truth activists have specifically rejected the more bigoted claims of "Illuminati" theory proponents.
 (See 9/11 Truth activists speak against bigotry within the 9/11 Truth movement.)
 But, alas, some highly visible public figures in the movement do promote "Illuminati" claims.